Kapaleeswarar Temple in Mylapore

-Kapaleeshwarar Temple is a very important and powerful temple of lord Shiva located in Mylapore, Chennai in the Indian state of Tamil Nadu.
+Kapaleeswarar Temple in Mylapore is a very important and powerful temple of lord Shiva located in Mylapore, Chennai in the Indian state of Tamil Nadu.
+It is also called as “Mylapore Shiva temple”.

 The word “Kapaalam” means “Head” in Tamil and “Eshwar” refers to lord Shiva.
 The wife of lord Shiva, goddess Parvati is workshipped at this temple.
 The goddess is called as Karpagambal.
 It means the goddess who has wish yielding tree.